 As such, genuinely ethical and sustainable jewellery brands can be exceptionally hard to come by.
 But, not when you know where to look…

-Featured below are eight of our favourite ethical and sustainable jewellery and accessory brands.
+Featured below are seven of our favourite ethical and sustainable jewellery and accessory brands.
 They are working hard to effect change.
 They collaborate with trusted suppliers and uphold high standards.

 Eily O Connell jewellery is a romanticists’ treasure.

-The designs range from whimsical to more gothic statement.
+The designs range from whimsical to more gothic statement pieces.
 Many feature an impressive mix of stunningly arranged gemstones, enamels and metal.